Inspired by practice, backed by research

 Expert Panel Review and Content Validation

-Following the initial item generation, a formal content validation study was conducted.
+Following the initial question generation, a formal content validation study was conducted.
 An independent panel comprising eight subject matter experts was convened.
 These experts were selected based on their recognized expertise across the domains of leadership development, human resources, and psychometrics.
-The panel was tasked with evaluating the entire pool of 100 draft items to establish content validity.
+The panel was tasked with evaluating the entire pool of 100 draft questions to establish content validity.

 Evaluation criteria and quantitative analysis

-The expert review process was structured around two primary evaluation criteria for each item: clarity and relevance.
-Clarity was defined as the extent to which an item is worded in a simple, unambiguous manner that is easily comprehensible to the intended respondent.
-Relevance was defined as the degree to which an item accurately and pertinently measures the specific theoretical construct it was designed to assess.
-Utilising the ratings provided by the panel, researchers at the University of Newcastle performed a quantitative analysis to calculate a quality score for each item.
-This statistical procedure provided an objective measure of content validity, allowing for a systematic and evidence-based approach to item selection and refinement.
+The expert review process was structured around two primary evaluation criteria for each question: clarity and relevance.
+Clarity was defined as the extent to which a question is worded in a simple, unambiguous manner that is easily comprehensible to the intended respondent.
+Relevance was defined as the degree to which a question accurately and pertinently measures the specific theoretical construct it was designed to assess.
+Utilising the ratings provided by the panel, researchers at the University of Newcastle performed a quantitative analysis to calculate a quality score for each question.
+This statistical procedure provided an objective measure of content validity, allowing for a systematic and evidence-based approach to question selection and refinement.

-The results of the quantitative analysis directly informed the item refinement process.
-Items that were flagged by the expert panel as lacking clarity were systematically rewritten based on the specific feedback provided.
-Any item that was rated as having low relevance to its intended construct was removed from the instrument entirely.
+The results of the quantitative analysis directly informed the question refinement process.
+Questions that were flagged by the expert panel as lacking clarity were systematically rewritten based on the specific feedback provided.
+Any question that was rated as having low relevance to its intended construct was removed from the instrument entirely.
 In addition to the quantitative ratings, the experts were invited to provide open-ended written comments.
-This qualitative feedback was instrumental in refining the precise wording of items and, in some cases, led to the creation of new items to address conceptual gaps identified by the panel.
+This qualitative feedback was instrumental in refining the precise wording of questions and, in some cases, led to the creation of new questions to address conceptual gaps identified by the panel.
 This iterative process of review and revision was critical for enhancing the overall quality and psychometric soundness of the final instrument.

 To learn more, download the TeamHive 360 validation report by the University of Newcastle.